@lfades/atom

 )

-The entire source code is less than 100 lines long.
+The entire source code is just 65 lines long.
 Feel free to copy the code into your project instead of installing the package.

 Installation